Jazz Journalists Association

-The Jazz Journalists Association (JJA) is an international organization of all types of media professionals who document, promulgate, or appreciate jazz.
+The Jazz Journalists Association (JJA), founded in 1987, is an international organization of all types of media professionals who document, promulgate, or appreciate jazz.
 As of 2016, it has approximately 250 members, including professional journalists, students, industry associates and supporting institutions, primarily in North America but also on other continents.
 The mission of the association is "to promote high standards and respect for our works, to create a professional network, and to increase general interest in jazz".
 It is a 501(c)(3) non-profit corporation.
 The president of the association (as of 2016) is jazz writer Howard Mandel.

-The organization was founded after writers and broadcasters involved in jazz convened in 1987 in Chicago.
-Since then the JJA has held meetings and panel discussions, frequently coinciding with major jazz festivals around North America, and online activities including its eyeJAZZ video training webinars.
+The organization was founded after writers and broadcasters involved in jazz convened in 1987 in Chicago, United States.
+Since then, the JJA has held meetings and panel discussions, frequently coinciding with major jazz festivals around North America, and online activities including its eyeJAZZ video training webinars.
 It established a website, www.Jazzhouse.org, in 1996, and in 2007 transferred activities to JJANews.org and Members.jazzjournalists.org; the JJA also maintains Facebook pages for specific activities.
 The JJA's quarterly journal, Jazz Notes, is archived at JJANews.org along with new content.
 JJANews focuses on business-to-business information, for journalists and others professionally involved in jazz.